rstacruz/dom101/Readme.md

 If you're writing a frontend library, it's best to avoid a dependency on [jQuery].
 This means having to write your own DOM manipulation code, though.

-I've packaged all that typical DOM manipulation code into many single-use JS files.
+To speed you along, I've packaged all that typical DOM manipulation code into many single-use JS files.

-This way, you can use [browserify] to make your final bundle and it will only bundle the functions it needs, instead of bundling a monolithic jQuery.
+- **Slim builds**: you can use [browserify] to make your final bundle and it will only bundle the functions it needs, instead of bundling a monolithic jQuery.

+- **Copy-pastable**: if you don't want to include mindom as a dependency, each file ([example]) stands on their own and can be easily pasted into your project.

 mindom follows the conventions of [101].